sparkfabrik/company-playbook/content/our-company/roles-in-sparkfabrik.md

 * **CEO**
   Stefano Mainardi (stefano.mainardi@sparkfabrik.com) and Paolo Pustorino (paolo.pustorino@sparkfabrik.com) are currently CEOs of the company, with equal powers.
 * **CTO**
-  Paolo Mainardi (paolo.mainardi@sparkfabrik.com) is the currently CTO of the company
+  Paolo Mainardi (paolo.mainardi@sparkfabrik.com) is the current CTO of the company
 * **CFO**
-  Marco Giacomassi (marco.giacomassi@sparkfabrik.com) is the currently CFO of the company
+  Marco Giacomassi (marco.giacomassi@sparkfabrik.com) is the current CFO of the company
 * **Software Architect**
-  Alessio Piazza (alessio.piazza@sparkfabrik.com) is the currently Software Architect of the company
+  Alessio Piazza (alessio.piazza@sparkfabrik.com) is the current Software Architect of the company
 * **Office Manager & Administrative Officer**
-  Ayse Meric (ayse.meric@sparkfabrik.com) is the currently Office Manager & Administrative officer
+  Ayse Meric (ayse.meric@sparkfabrik.com) is the current Office Manager & Administrative officer

 ## Team roles